-- Will function well and add to the overall quality of the area, not just for the short term but over the lifetime of the development; - Are visually attractive as a result of good architecture and appropriate landscaping; - Are sympathetic to local character and history including the surrounding built environment and landscape setting, while not preventing or discouraging appropriate innovation; - Establish a strong sense of place, using streetscapes and buildings to create attractive and comfortable places to live, work and visit; - Optimise the potential of the site to accommodate and sustain an appropriate amount and mix of development and support local facilities and transport networks, and - Create places that are safe, inclusive and accessible and which promote health and well-being.
+- Will function well and add to the overall quality of the area, not just for the short term but over the lifetime of the development. - Are visually attractive as a result of good architecture and layout and appropriate and effective landscaping; - Are sympathetic to local character and history including the surrounding built environment and landscape setting, while not preventing or discouraging appropriate innovation or change (such as increased densities); - Establish a strong sense of place, using the arrangements of streets, spaces, buildings types and materials to create attractive, welcoming and distinctive places to live, work and visit; - Optimise the potential of the site to accommodate and sustain an appropriate amount and mix of development (including green and other public space) and support local facilities and transport networks, and - Create places that are safe, inclusive and accessible and which promote health and well-being.